Disclaimer: I do not own HP or PJO.

 "I turn my back on the company of men, accept eternal maidenhood and join the Hunt."

 "I accept it."
-I watched as Artemis smiled warmly, and I grinned at my new sister as well.
+Zari watched as Artemis smiled warmly, and grinned at her new sister as well.

-I shielded my eyes as the Sun god parked a red convertible Maserati Spyder.
-As he stepped out of the car, I heard Thalia mutter, "Wow.
+Zari shielded her eyes as the sun god finally appeared in the distance, a speck growing closer until he parked a red convertible Maserati Spyder a few feet away from them.
+The snow surrounding it quickly melted.
+As he stepped out of the car, Zari heard Thalia mutter, "Wow.
 Apollo is hot."

 "He's the sun god," Percy replied.